 Barclays Bank, one of the few remaining banks that was still accepting DStv payments in Zimbabwe has recently announced that with effect from the 1st of December 2017 (a day from now) will no longer be accepting DStv payments.
 Barclays Bank Zimbabwe suspension on DStv Payments is due to limited foreign currency which needs to be allocated to critical services.

 As the biting cash crisis worsens, locals have to miraculously scrounge for hard cash to transact with MultiChoice Zimbabwe, which does not accept direct payments.
-A number of banks are demanding the elusive United States dollar and an extra commission to process DStv subscriptions for locals as more plastic money payment avenues are being closed, sidelining a number of customers.

 Whilst on the other hand, MultiChoice Zimbabwe claims that all DStv subscription payments go directly to MultiChoice Africa through a financial institution (in this case a bank).